MY OUTREACHY BLOG

 Reading about Outreachy’s program description gave me that “you belong here” feeling.
 That was enough to show up, apply, and keep going through all the stages.

-During the contribution period, I got hands on with Swift and UI Kit while making actual contributions.
+During the contribution period, I got hands-on with Swift and UI Kit while making contributions.
 My mentors were available, patient, and genuinely helpful.
 In an environment like that, it’s easy to see yourself contributing long term without burning out.

 WHY FIREFOX